INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Support for students taking the LNAT

-Preparation sessions are held in students first term of studies and they will have an extended deadline for completion of the LNAT.
-During the session students will gain an understanding of the background to the questions, and have an opportunity to practice answers and get feedback.
-They will also be supported with their reading comprehension, critical thinking, and logical reasoning.
+Preparation sessions are held weekly during the first term only, with other support available after this before the students complete their LNAT.
+During the sessions, students will gain an understanding of the background to the questions, and have an opportunity to practice answers and get feedback.
+They will also be supported with their reading comprehension, critical thinking, and logical and analytical reasoning.

 Why study this programme?